CNielsen94/Exercises_AAUBSDS/MLOps_assignments/Assignment_three/ReadMe.md

 Database - This folder contains our .db file as well as the setup for this.

-Model_EDA - This folder contains the notebooks we used to create the model and log the different metrics/artifacts.
+Model_EDA - This folder contains the notebooks we used to create the model, perform a quick and dirty basic EDA as well as log the different metrics/artifacts of the model.
 After this was run, we updated the database file to also contain these elements.

 Streamlit - This folder contains the streamlit application file as well as the requirements.txt for running the application.